Tips for Successful House Sitting in Australia

 What is an excellent subscription for a house sitting website?
 It depends on the website functionality and services.
-In average the rate is between 40-65 USD/year.
+On average, the rate is between 40-65 USD/year.
 And I wouldn’t invest more.

 Functionality is critical and a key to finding the right house sits.
 You will not need any fancy techie platform.
 What you need is a profile where you can upload your photo, write your bio, add your contact details (including phone numbers and Skype-id) your interests, skills, availability, and desired locations.

 How to set up a compelling housesitter profile

 The house sitter profile is the most important thing because it gets homeowners’ eyeballs and sells you as a trusted house-sitter.
 Your profile is what your potential homeowners see first and what makes them choose you or not choose you.
 For a job search, you must get the attention of the prospective employer.

 - Check carefully what the house sitting websites offer concerning functionality and services (profile set up, personal details, alerts) and make sure Australia is the targeted market.
-Her is how my house sitter profile looks like.
+She is how my house sitter profile looks like.

 - The more specific you are in your profile, the better.
 Don’t be afraid of being too selective.

 The only thing homeowners look for is a good fit.
 They want to have a good feeling about handing over their home and beloved pets to a stranger.
 They must be sure they will have peace of mind where they are away.
 Your character is what counts, how reliable, committed, and trustworthy; you are what counts in the end.

 Hot to get the attention of prospective homeowners

 First, you need to create a compelling profile.
 Then you need to find suitable house-sits and browse through all house sitting adverts.